 By default, an embedded instance of Apache ActiveMQ is used.
-This instance is configured with sensible settings, and is suitable for use in a low volume installation.
-If you are building a multi-node cluster or an instance that is expected to see more than small amounts of data passing through it, is is highly recommended to use a dedicated external instance of ActiveMQ.
+This instance is configured with sensible settings, and is suitable for use in a low volume testing installation only.
+If you are building a server that will handle production workloads (or even important non-production workloads) you should not rely on the embedded ActiveMQ instance and should consider a dedicated Kafka or ActiveMQ instance instead.

 Configuration options for the Smile CDR message broker can be found on the Cluster Manager Message Broker page.
 A sample set of options to configure a remote broker can be seen below.

 module.clustermgr.config.messagebroker.type =REMOTE_ACTIVEMQ module.clustermgr.config.messagebroker.address =tcp://localhost:61616 module.clustermgr.config.messagebroker.username =SOMEUSER module.clustermgr.config.messagebroker.password =SOMEPASS

 You can adjust the memory and storage available to ActiveMQ in the

 activemq.xml configuration file.
 This is important if you have a subscription endpoint that is sometimes unreachable and a large volume of data backs up waiting to be delivered to that endpoint.
 These are the settings in the